mhenke/CYBR8420-SoftwareAssurance-Proposal/code-analysis.md

 Mike was particularly great at sending regular communication on Discord, and Damian helped us stay on task with the assignment requirements.
 Brian helped to create and review the markdown file and project boards, while Nick and Connor were instrumental in narrowing down the CWE lists that we each put together individually.
 Everyone contributed to the manual and automated code review as well as attending our ongoing team meetings on Discord.

 This experience highlighted that our team's strength lies in our ability to adapt and support each other, especially when facing technical challenges or scheduling constraints.
 The holiday break, while challenging, actually helped us develop better asynchronous working methods that we can apply to future projects.
-Going forward, I think our team would schedule more evenly spaced milestones rather than larger deadlines, reduce time spent on setup issues by documenting successful configurations and environment settings before the scheduled check-in, and creating clearer task divisions upfront to avoid overlap.
+Going forward, I think our team would schedule more evenly spaced milestones rather than larger deadlines, reduce time spent on setup issues by documenting successful configurations and environment settings before the scheduled check-in, and create clearer task divisions upfront to avoid overlap.